betterscientificsoftware/bssw.io/Articles/Blog/ExperiencesIntegratingMOABAndVisIt.md

 On the other hand, a MOAB sparse tag almost certainly requires some sort of enumerated subset in VisIt in order to be properly defined.
 Some entity sets in MOAB are best treated as material subsets in VisIt whereas others are best treated as enumerations.
 Selecting which approach is best is not always obvious.
-While both MOAB and VisIt have services to manage ghost layers used in parallel processing, it is still to be investigated which approach is optimal from either a time or space performance perspective in producing a *first* plot after opening a new MOAB database.
+While both MOAB and VisIt have services to manage ghost layers used in parallel processing, it remains to be determined which approach is optimal from either a time or space performance perspective in producing a *first* plot after opening a new MOAB database.

 In addition, like many other scientific data technologies both MOAB and VisIt rely to some extent upon *usage conventions*.
 For example, in MOAB, there are [tables of conventional tag names](https://web.cels.anl.gov/projects/sigma/docs/moab/metadata.html#appendixA).